REB Member User Guide Overview

 Amendment requests, annual renewals (continuing Ethics Review), event reports, and study closures are also processed through EthOS.

-Note: As of September 23, 2024, all active protocols approved prior to EthOS will be available in the system as legacy (pre-EthOS) forms.
+Note: As of September 23, 2024, all active protocols approved prior to EthOS were made available in the system as legacy (pre-EthOS) forms.

 REB Submission & Review Process Workflow